Our charging schemes for 2021-22 apply from 1 April 2021 until 31 March 2022.

 CRC Energy Efficiency Scheme

-In July 2018, the UK Government formally announced that the Carbon Reduction Commitment (CRC) Scheme will be closing at the end of March 2019 and that the SECR (Streamlined Energy and Carbon Reporting) scheme.
+In July 2018, the UK Government announced that the CRC Scheme would close at the end of March 2019.
+It will be replaced by the SECR (Streamlined Energy and Carbon Reporting) scheme.
 SECR reporting will be done through Companies House.

-EU Emissions Trading System (EU ETS) charges
+UK Emissions Trading System

-Nuclear Regulation in Wales
+Nuclear regulation in Wales

 Find out more about the information we provide for free and what we charge for.